Chapter 3: The Blue Garden

 Take it.

-Her breath caught as she reached out, took the necklace from him, and placed it around her neck.
+Her breath caught as she reached out, took the necklace from him, and placed it around her neck, tighing several knotts this time.
 The moment it settled against her skin, the small blue lights appeared again, gathering in front of her like fireflies, forming a soft, glowing path that seemed to wait for her through the thickening trees, through the wild, unfamiliar growth that pressed in closer and closer around her, until suddenly— she stepped forward and found herself back in her grandfather’s garden.

 Previous